ssartell/sitecore-field-relationship-synchronizer/README.md

 Custom Code Configuration
 --------------
-If you'd prefer to implement your own configuration, implement `Sitecore.Sharedsource.FieldRelationships.IRelationshipCollection` and replace the `ConfigRelationshipCollection` param in the above xml with your own implementation.
+If you'd prefer to use a custom configuration instead of xml, implement `Sitecore.Sharedsource.FieldRelationships.IRelationshipCollection` and replace the `ConfigRelationshipCollection` param in the above xml with your own implementation.
 For example, your implementation could read relationships stored as items in the content tree.